-WorkSafe Victoria requires Employers, occupiers and people who are in control of workplaces and high-risk equipment are required by law to notify WorkSafe about incidents involving workplace health and safety, dangerous goods as well as explosives.
+WorkSafe Victoria requires Employers, occupiers and people who are in control of workplaces and highrisk equipment are required by law to notify WorkSafe about incidents involving workplace health and safety, dangerous goods as well as explosives.
 WorkSafe must be notified immediately by calling 132 360 and then in writing within 48 hours using one of the approved WorkSafe Victorian forms.

-The statutory incident notification forms and related requirements are all available through the relevant regulators' web sites.
+The statutory incident notification forms and related requirements are available on the relevant regulators' websites.

 Businesses usually detail who holds the responsibility for statutory incident notification in their policy and procedures and duty statements.
 The notification must take place "immediately" after the business becomes aware of the incident.
-The "immediate" notification should be by the fastest means i.e., telephone, facsimile, email or other electronic means.
+The "immediate" notification should be made by the fastest means, i.e., telephone, facsimile, email, or other electronic means.